Modelur/docs/docs/quickstart.md

 Regardless of which way you choose to create Modelur Buildings, there are always two options - you can create a Building based on a predefined floor plan or based on what you draw.
 We will take a look at these two in the following paragraphs.

-##### Creating predefined building
+##### Creating Building based on predefined shape

 If nothing is selected in your .skp model, Modelur will create a Building with predefined floor plan.
-This can be selected under Modelur’s Options > Default building shape as shown below.
-At the moment (Modelur v0.5.7), you can chose among three basic floor plans - square, circle and L-shape (Figure 6).
+This can be selected under Modelur’s _Options > Default building shape_ as shown below.
+At the moment (Modelur v0.5.7), you can chose among three basic floor plans - Square, Circle and L-Shape (Figure 6).

 When new Building is initialized this way, it is created based on the default Parameters as specified for the Whole Plot or Parametric Maps (if defined).
 We will take a look at those later.